yyBasiony/calculator/README.md

 #### Scaffold

-   - A basic structure for visual elements in the app.
+    A basic structure for visual elements in the app.
-    -Provides the structure for the SplashScreen and HomePage.
+    Provides the structure for the SplashScreen and HomePage. return Scaffold(
-      -   return Scaffold(
       ),

 ##### Center

-    -Used to center the child widget (the app icon) inside the splash screen.
+    Used to center the child widget (the app icon) inside the splash screen.
+            body: Center(
+          child: Text(
+            '',
+            style: TextStyle(fontSize: 10),
+          ),
+        ),

 ###### CircleAvatar